Campus Recreation Terms and Policies

 - Sport fees and performance bonds are payable at the time of registration.
-Most performance bonds are $10 per Free Agent or $50 per team (Hockey $150 per team).
+Most performance bonds are $10 per Free Agent or $50 per team (Hockey $50 per Free Agent and $150 per team).

 - Sport fees are collected to assist in renting, purchasing and maintaining equipment and facilities for Campus Recreation Programs.

 - Performance Bonds are returned if the following conditions are met: (1) no defaults (2) no suspensions (3) no harassment of officials or other players (4) no ineligible players (5) no contravention to the fair play policy (6) attendance at the captains’ meeting

 - Eligible bonds will be returned at the conclusion of league play.

 - Performance bonds are meant to encourage participation and fair play.
 Our goal is to return 100% of the bonds.

 - If a team defaults a game, 50% of the bond will be forfeited.
 A second default will result in 100% of the bond being forfeited and the team may be removed from the league.

 - Free Agents are expected to attend scheduled games.
 If a Free Agent misses more than 1 game, 50% of the bond is retained.
 If a Free Agent misses 3 or more scheduled games, 100% of the bond will be retained.